ionic-team/getting-started-iv-vue/README.md

 ionic cap add ios
 ```

-Finally, in order to ensure that a `cap copy` with each build, add it to the build script in the `package.json` file as such:
+Finally, in order to ensure that a `cap copy` runs with each build, add it to the build script in the `package.json` file as such:

 ```JSON
   "scripts": {